laurenemarcus/email/README.md

 INTRODUCTION
 ------------
-The Email App allows a user to create and view their inbox and sent messages.
+The Email App allows a user to compose emails and view their inbox and sent messages.

+This app demonstrates usage of JavaScript, Ember.js, and Ember Data.

 REQUIREMENTS
 ------------